 The Graduate Student Council (GSC) serves Stanford’s graduate student population by representing student interests in University affairs, supporting graduate student organization, and providing community events for graduate students.
-The GSC is comprised of 15 elected voting members, 10 who represent Stanford’s seven schools and 5 at-large representatives.
+The GSC is comprised of 15 elected voting members, 9 who represent Stanford’s seven schools and 6 at-large representatives.

 Fund: The GSC oversees the distribution of the Graduate Student Activities Fee.
 Student organizations can request funds for events that are open to the entire graduate student community.
 To see our funding guidelines and calendar of VSO events, visit here!

-This Fall, the GSC meets on Tuesday nights from 6-8 PM PDT (every week during the academic year).
+This Fall, the GSC meets on Tuesday nights from 6:30-8:30 PM PDT (every week during the academic year).
 Because of COVID-19, we have moved all our meetings to a hybrid in person and Zoom format.
 These meetings are open to the public, and we send out reminders via the email list.

 The GSC records detailed minutes of each general meeting that occurs.
-The meeting minutes from the 2022-2023 Council can be found here.
+The meeting minutes from the 2023-2024 Council can be found here.

-All graduate students (including professional students) can join the GSC mailing list here to keep informed of meetings.
+All graduate students (including professional students) can join the GSC mailing list here,to keep informed of meetings.
 If you have any questions, don’t hesitate to contact the GSC co-chairs at email@example.com.

 To learn more about the work and membership of prior Graduate Student Councils, click here.